Shubhra7/Moody_Store_Social_Media_App/README.md

-# 🌟 Moody Store — Social Media Blog App
+# 🌟 Moody Store — Social Media App

-Welcome to **Moody Store**, a lightweight and modern social media blog platform where users can express their moods, thoughts, and stories by creating and managing posts after signing up.
+Welcome to **Moody Store**, a lightweight and modern social media platform where users can express their moods, thoughts, and stories by creating and managing posts after signing up.
 Built with **React**, **Appwrite**, and **Tailwind CSS**, this app focuses on a clean, responsive UI and smooth user experience.

 ---